 Team mates with varied alpine experience will find challenge and satisfaction on this expedition.
 As detailed in ‘Fitness’, a base level of previous experience with ice axes and crampons is required.
 This expedition provides an opportunity build upon their prior knowledge under expert guidance ensuring confidence for higher altitudes.
 What’s more, the scenic views from summits promise great rewards for those with significant experience too.

-For anyone wishing to learn mountain or Alpine skills for the first time, Secret Compass runs a ‘learn Alpine skills’ expedition in Georgia for any fit teammates keen to get their first taste for such snow-bound adventures, or a ‘learn expedition skills’ expedition in Iceland.
+For anyone wishing to learn mountain or Alpine skills for the first time, Secret Compass runs a ‘learn Alpine skills’ expedition in Georgia for any fit teammates keen to get their first taste for such snow-bound adventures.

 Secret Compass runs expeditions with framework itineraries, rather than guided tours with set daily plans.
 Read more about Our Approach.
 The following is the outline plan for this epic Kyrgyzstan expedition – the ‘substance’ rather than the specifics.
 A fuller itinerary is provided in the Kyrgyzstan Expedition Handbook which is available on request or upon application to join the team.